rfxcom/node-rfxcom/README.md

 "receive"
 ---------
-Emitted when any packet message is received from the RFXtrx 433, and contains the raw bytes that were received.
+Emitted when any packet message is received from the RFXtrx 433, and passes the raw bytes that were received, as an array of bytes.
 This event is emitted before the received data event for the packet type (if one is defined).

 RfxCom received data events - sensors
 =====================================

 The events are mostly named from the message identifiers used in the RFXtrx documentation.
 A protocol must be enabled to be received.
 This can be done using RFXmngr.exe, or the `enable()` function of the rfxcom object.
-Each event has an 'evt' property whose members contain the received sensor data, along with signal strength and battery level (if available).
+Each event passes an object whose properties contain the received sensor data, along with signal strength and battery level (if available).

 "security1"